How Our Physical Therapists Coach Squats for People with Low Back Pain

 Physical therapy for back pain often requires only 1 simple modification

-Back pain remains as one of the leading causes of disability worldwide and according to research, over 70% of people will experience back pain at some point in their lives and likely require physical therapy.
+Back pain remains as one of the leading causes of disability worldwide and according to research, over 70% of people will experience back pain at some point in their lives and likely require back pain physical therapy.

 When back pain is measured among such a large number of people, it is impossible for each person to specify the different ways in which their back pain presents.